openeuropa/oe_whitelabel/README.md

 ### Requirements

-The package is meant for projects that manage their dependencies via [Composer](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies#managing-contributed).
+The package is meant for Drupal projects that manage their dependencies with [Composer](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies#managing-contributed).

 Ideally this project should be managed with [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/), but this is not a hard requirement.